 The fact that 4D electromagnetic charge may vary along a geodesic in higher dimensions, as in \eqref{SimplifiedEvolutionCharge}, apparently has not been reported before.
 That may be related to the fact that massive gauge fields are usually discarded in the Kaluza-Klein literature, after the quick remark that their bosons will have masses in the Planck scale.
-This is remark is not fully justified, in the author's view, having in mind the mass formula \eqref{MassFormula} (see the discussion in \cite{Bap}).
-For point particles, the general relations between mass, charges and direction of internal motion also do not seem to be entirely clear in the literature.
-That may be related to the fact that, in the thoroughly studied 5D setting, it is not possible to distinguish between the direction of internal motion and the directions of the internal Killing vector fields.
+This remark is not fully justified, in the author's view, having in mind the mass formula \eqref{MassFormula} (see the discussion in \cite{Bap}).
+For point particles, the general relations between mass, charges, and the direction of internal motion also do not seem to be entirely clear in the literature.
+That may be related to the fact that, in the thoroughly studied 5D setting, with its unidimensional internal space, it is not possible to distinguish between the direction of internal motion and the direction of the internal Killing vector field.

-As in section \ref{MasslessGaugeFields}, under assumption H1 of a constant internal metric, it is possible to define a scalar associated to $\gamma(s)$ and each summand in decomposition \eqref{DecompositionKillingAlgebra} of the Killing algebra of $K$: